 The Japanese business philosophy of Kaizen focuses on continuous improvement of all functions of a business, encouraging contribution by all employees.
 With the mere mention of Kaizen, many people think you are talking about a manufacturing process where you are trying to maximize efficiency and “trim the fat.”
 But other main tenets of Kaizen include encouraging engagement by all employees and the recognition that productive contribution ideas can come from anyone.
 This is the aspect of Kaizen I think about when translating this business concept for the health care design world.

 As we transition the philosophy of Kaizen from a singular company that operates in relative isolation into the health care design industry, where many different organizations operate in conjunction with each other, we shift from considering the input of all employees involved to considering input from both the internal design team to the end users of the building.
-As a health care design team member, I often remind myself that our end product is not the hospital itself, but rather the experience of the staff, patient and supporting families who will inhibit the hospital long after we are gone.
+As a health care design team member, I often remind myself that our end product is not the hospital itself, but rather the experience of the staff, patient and supporting families who will inhabit the hospital long after we are gone.